The Bankrate promise

 If selling your car with a lien is too complex, consider paying off your car first.
 The lender will send you your title, and you can follow your state’s process for title transfers to the new owner.
 Your buyer can make the purchase free and clear, which is less work for you both.

 Unfortunately, you do need the funds to pay off your car in full.
 Without that, it won’t be an accessible option.
-But if you want to avoid selling your car with a lien on it, this is one of the simpler methods.
+But if you want to avoid selling your car with a lien, this is one of the simpler methods.

 Have a private buyer pay off the loan

-Private sales take more work but might net you more money.
-Many private buyers are open to paying a little bit more to avoid the hassle of going to a dealership.
+Selling your car privately may take more effort and time, but it can allow you to make more money.
+Many private buyers are open to paying a little more to avoid the hassle of going to a dealership.

-Your lienholder may disallow private sales or have a specific process, so contacting them ahead of time is crucial.
-If you are allowed to sell your vehicle privately, your lienholder will instruct you on how to fully pay off the vehicle, whether that’s through you or your buyer.
+Contacting your lienholder in advance is crucial as they may disallow private sales or have a specific process.
+If you can sell your vehicle privately, your lienholder will instruct you on how to fully pay off the vehicle, whether through you or your buyer.

 When you list your car for sale, mention that it currently has a car lien on it.